catherinepope/papermod/content/workshops/resources/what-to-share-on-academic-linkedin.md

 Think twice before sharing personal struggles, criticising institutions, or entering political debates.
 LinkedIn makes you highly visible, so consider who's looking at your profile and what they can see 👀

 ## Conclusion

 It's much better to lurk on LinkedIn than to add a lot of noise.
 Although posting on LinkedIn makes many of us feel vulnerable, occasional thoughtful posts establish your expertise and also _strengthen_ the academic community.
 And there's no magic posting frequency - quality matters more than quantity.
 Other users are much more likely to share your posts if they contain valuable content.
 Above all, use LinkedIn in way that feels manageable for _you_.

+---

+This content is part of my workshop on [Creating a Strong Academic LinkedIn Profile](../../creating-a-strong-academic-linkedin-profile/)